Adventures in Abstraction

 6 Steps to Creating Underwater Scenes in Pastel

-If you are wondering how Poirier-Mozzone creates her underwater scenes in pastel, then you are in luck.
-Read on for a step-by-step demonstration on how this artist captures the effects of summer light in water through color complements.
+If you are wondering how exactly Poirier-Mozzone creates underwater scenes in pastel, then you are in luck.
+Read on for quick step-by-step demonstration on how to capture the effects of summer light in water through color complements.
 Enjoy!

 1. Thumbnail Sketching